-A good hair day puts a spring in anyone’s step.
-Now imagine experiencing a great hair day every single day.
+If a good hair day puts a spring in your step, imagine having a great hair day all the time.

-"Lather, rinse and repeat" is the standard protocol for daily shampooing, right?
-Many dermatologists recommend shampooing less often because frequent washing can lead to scalp irritation and leave your hair dry and brittle.
+"Lather, rinse and repeat" is the standard protocol for shampooing, right?
+But that doesn’t mean every day!
+Many dermatologists recommend shampooing less often because frequent washing can lead to scalp irritation and leave your hair dry (and more brittle).

 Get the best tips from the cleaning obsessed.